bioinfowheat/Polygonia_calbum_genomics/README.md

 + `linkage_map` - apg files for each chromosome and PDFs of Marley maps for each linkage group.

-+ `synteny` - R scripts for the mapping and visualization of synteny between M. cinxia and P. c-album chromosome assemblies.
++ `synteny` - R scripts for the alignment and visualization of synteny between M. cinxia and P. c-album chromosome assemblies.

 ***************************************